-The Cultural and Social Dimension of Strategy encourages students to consider how violent extremists have employed cultural values and religion for strategic effect.
-Likewise, the United States and its allies have sought to find effective ways to understand the social, cultural and religious aspects of this conflict.
-Cultural contexts inform likely courses of action.
-They force us to consider whether violent extremist actors possess a distinct "way of war," and to ponder the implications of the answer.
-They also cause us to consider how concepts including Clausewitz's trinity, centers of gravity, and culminating point of victory apply to conflicts where cultural, religious, and ethnic identity are important factors.
-Finally, religious and cultural passions both limit and intensify arguments about war termination.
+Beginning with the modern foundations of global jihad, this case study delves into the history of extremist groups, namely al-Qaeda and ISIS.
+Addressing the Cultural and Social Dimensions course theme encourages students to consider how and when violent extremists employed cultural values and religion for strategic effect.
+Likewise, students can also consider how effective the United States and its allies were in grasping the social, cultural, and religious dynamics that have driven certain aspects of this conflict.
+Cultural contexts inform potential courses of action.
+These themes encourage further consideration of whether violent extremist actors possess a distinct way of war, and if so, how does this matter for strategy?
+They also encourage students to consider how concepts including Clausewitz's trinity, centers of gravity, and culminating points of victory apply to long term competitions where cultural, religious, and ethnic factors have been present.